vedderb/bldc/doc/lbmref.md

 ### bufcreate

 Create an array of bytes.
 The
-form of an `bufcreate` expression is `(bufcreate size-expr)`
+form of a `bufcreate` expression is `(bufcreate size-expr)`

-Example that creates a 10 element buffer caled data:
+Example that creates a 10 element buffer called data:

 ```clj
 (define data (bufcreate 10))